You are here: Home / Get involved / Events and fundraising / Social and virtual events / March Dog Walking Challenge

 Once you have created a fundraising page, be sure to share it with your family and friends via social media, text, email and WhatsApp.

 Taking part in the March Dog Walking Challenge for Dementia UK is free!

 There is no fundraising target for this challenge – we just ask you to raise as much as you can for families affected by dementia.

-send in a cheque made payable to Dementia UK.
-Enclose a note including your full name, the email address that you used to register for your t-shirt, and an explanation that you raised the money for the October Dog Walking Challenge.
+- Send in a cheque made payable to Dementia UK.
+Enclose a note including your full name, the email address that you used to register for your t-shirt, and an explanation that you raised the money for the March Dog Walking Challenge.
 Post it to us at: Dementia UK, 7th Floor, One Aldgate, London EC3N 1RE

 Please ask your sponsors to fill out all the columns so we can claim up to 25% Gift Aid.